wpilibsuite/frc-docs/source/docs/hardware/sensors/lidar.rst

 ^^^^^^^^^^^^^^^^^^^

 .. image:: images/lidar/2-dimentional-lidar.png
+   :alt: RPLIDAR pictured is one option for 2D LIDAR

 A 2-dimensional (2D) LIDAR sensor measures distance in all directions in a plane.
 Generally, this is accomplished (more-or-less) by simply placing a 1D LIDAR sensor on a turntable that spins at a constant rate.